 Do not interrupt your customers in vain

 Popups triggered on exit intent are generally very useful and almost not frustrating.
 But, again, you should now how to use them to have profit as a result.
 Do not show an exit popup every time a user tries to leave your site – this can be annoying.
-Do not show the popup on all your pages.
+Do not show the website popup on all your pages.
 It’s better to show it on your product pages, to get their attention and make them complete a purchase before leaving the site.

 Imagine, you’re on some eCommerce website, looking around, checking new items and can’t decide on making a purchase.
-You try to leave the site, and suddenly, a popup appears telling you not to leave so soon!
+You try to leave the site, and suddenly, a website popup appears telling you not to leave so soon!
 This will definitely make you angry – you couldn’t find something to buy and then, this annoying popup appears! 🙂

 That’s why you should think deeper before adding an exit popup to your website.